Mental Health and Wellness

 Emotional wellness is the effective coping with emotions, even when they’re difficult, and managing life stressors appropriately and efficiently.
 It also means having a healthy self-esteem and self-worth, despite your external circumstances.
 To improve your emotional health, it’s vital to identify and honor your feelings, express yourself when you are struggling, and learn to engage in positive, self-care activities on a routine basis.

-Your physical environment can impact your overall well-being.
+Your physical environment may impact your overall well-being.
 That is why it’s important to focus on creating pleasant and positive environments.
 Consider how you can do this in your bedroom or work office.
 What can you add to make it more pleasant or homely?
 On a larger scale, consider how you can improve our environment.
 Maybe it’s getting in the habit of recycling, purchasing items with minimal packaging, or engaging in more volunteer work.

 The physical dimension refers to taking care of your physical body.
 This means eating a nutritious, well-rounded diet, exercising regularly, adhering to an appropriate sleep schedule, and taking care of medical issues or ailments.
 By honoring your physical health, you are honoring your body and self-worth, which can boost your self-esteem and improve your overall life satisfaction.